waltzofpearls/grpc-mtls-go-python/README.md

 ### Run server and client

-First thing first, run `make` to generate Go and Python code from `api/metrics.proto` file, and create all the certs needed when launching the server and client.
+First things first, run `make` to generate Go and Python code from `api/metrics.proto` file, and create all the certs needed when launching the server and client.

 In one terminal window/split, run: